bicknest/coding_interview_problems/README.md

 clone the repo: `git clone https://github.com/bicknest/coding_interview_problems.git`

+install yarn `brew install yarn`

-run `yarn` to install dependencies
+run `yarn` to install JavaScript dependencies

+Install pipenv `brew install pipenv`

+install the python dependencies with pipenv

 # Using this repo for your own practice

-This repo's solutions have 100% test coverage
+This repo's solutions have 100% test coverage, a commit will be rejected if it is not fully covered

 This allows for you to write your own solution and use these tests to check if your solution is correct.